stackblitz/docs/docs/guides/user-guide/general-faqs.md

 - Import teams to StackBlitz
 - Login to StackBlitz

-if you have any questions about this proccess feel free to reach out to [support@stackblitz.com](mailto:support@stackblitz.com)
+If you have any questions about this process feel free to reach out to [support@stackblitz.com](mailto:support@stackblitz.com)

 ### Can I make code snippets?